blitz3d-ng/language-blitzbasic/README.md

     }
   }
 }</pre>
-3. When hitting cmd+alt+b / crtl+alt+b (win) you bmx should be build as an console app, cmd+alt+g as an gui app (see keymap statement in file above)
+3. When hitting cmd+alt+b / crtl+alt+b (win) you bmx should be build as an console app, cmd+alt+g as an gui app (see keymap statement in file above - customize it!)

 ##Your help needed
-Feel free to modify these files and make this package better!<br/> But please: create a pull request etc. to let everybody profitate by the enhancements!
+Feel free to modify these files and make this package better!<br/> But please: create a pull request etc. to let everybody benefit by the enhancements!